 GLA has a full-time Executive Director who is also a licensed attorney and a part-time Patent Administrator.
 In addition, GLA usually has several part-time legal fellows, all of whom are law school graduates and/or licensed attorneys.
 GLA employs student externs each semester and during the summer on a volunteer basis.

 GLA externs perform several functions, including interviewing clients, assigning cases, observing and assisting attorneys at walk-in clinics, assisting clients in the use of our resource library, and planning and attending seminars.
 Externs also have the opportunity to conduct substantive legal research within fields related to art and entertainment law.

 The GLA office is open from 9:30 a.m. until 5:30 p.m.
 Monday through Friday.
 GLA requires that externs work at least 10 hours each week during the academic year.
-Summer Interns should expect to work 10-20 hours each week for 6-10 weeks.
-Summer Interns are encouraged to split summers, and we try to be as flexible as possible when making up the Summer Internship schedule.
-All externs/interns are required to work at least two hours at a time, and usually split the hours so as to come into the office two to three days a week.
+Summer Interns should expect to work a minimum of 20 hours each week for a minimum of 8 weeks.

 GLA looks for self-motivated, energetic, reliable law students to staff our office.
 No previous legal or artistic experience is necessarily required, but those with previous experience in the arts, or those who are patent bar eligible, are encouraged to apply.
 Due to the nature of the externship, GLA will only consider applicants who are currently enrolled in an accredited law school.